The-Readers-Collective/bookmarked-ui/README.md

 ✔️ Gain competency with GraphQL <br>
 ✔️ Use an agile process to turn well defined requirements into deployed and production ready software <br>
 ✔️ Practice an advanced, professional git workflow including a Pull Request Review <br>
-✔️ Focus on communication between FE and BE teams in order to complete and deploy features that have been outlined by the project spec <br>
+✔️ Focus on communication and collaboration between FE and BE teams to design and build a working application <br>
 ✔️ Build an application that execute in development, cypress testing, CI, and production environments

 The project specs and rubric can be found here : [Project Description](https://mod4.turing.edu/projects/capstone/index.html)